dohyun-as/dohyun-as.github.io/_pages/about.md

 ## About Me

-I’m **Dohyun Kim**, an integrated M.S./Ph.D. student in the Department of Computer Science and Engineering at **Korea University**, advised by [**Prof. Paul Hongsuck Seo**](https://phseo.github.io) in the [Multimodal Interactive Intelligence Laboratory (MIIL)](https://miil.korea.ac.kr).
+I’m Dohyun Kim, an integrated M.S./Ph.D. student in the Department of Computer Science and Engineering at Korea University, advised by [Prof. Paul Hongsuck Seo](https://phseo.github.io) in the [Multimodal Interactive Intelligence Laboratory (MIIL)](https://miil.korea.ac.kr).

-My research interests center on **multimodal and generative models**, with a particular focus on **diffusion models**.
-I have worked on topics such as **data-efficient compression of diffusion models** and **preference-based optimization for text-to-image generation**.
+My research interests center on multimodal and generative models, with a particular focus on diffusion models.
+I have worked on topics such as data-efficient compression of diffusion models and preference-based optimization for text-to-image generation.
 I am broadly open to diverse directions in generative AI, multimodal learning, and beyond.

 ---